-Though it's only a few years old, Di Lisio's Naples-born owner has made his young restaurant a success among diners searching for authentic Italian food in the Triad area.
+Though it's only a few years old, Di Lisio's Naples-born owner has made this young restaurant a success among diners searching for authentic Italian food in the Triad area.
 Reviewers say the seafood dishes are delicious, but the lasagna and anything with meat sauce also inspire a lot of praise.

 Opened by immigrants from northern Italy, Villa Ravenna has the ambiance of a special-occasion restaurant and the classic comfort food of a red-sauce Italian joint.
-Enthusiastic diners say the pear gorgonzola appetizer is the one to beat; they also recommend the osso bucco for a main dish.
+Enthusiastic diners say the pear gorgonzola appetizer is the one to beat; they also recommend the osso buco for a main dish.

 Competition is stiff among Philadelphia's old Italian joints, but venerable Ralph's in South Philly may still be the one to beat: It opened in 1900 and has counted Frank Sinatra, Taylor Swift, and Joe Biden as customers.
 Reviewers' favorites include the mussels, veal parm, and cannoli cake for dessert.